-Explore the best trails near Thermal with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Thermal with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 off road driving

 Joseph R. on Fossil Canyon Drive

 Trail was good but very easy to get off course.
 I would recommend this as a more advanced trail.
 The trail frequently is gone and you have to use the map to try your best to pick it back up.

 A fun afternoon out and in.
 Unless you have the AllTrails map up and following it, it could be easy to get lost because the trail goes in tons of directions.
 There are lots of cool views of California and Mexico and really neat rock formations.
 You could even do some small amounts of bouldering on a few big rocks if you are into that.
 I was driving a mini van so I walked from parking area to the trail head which is an additional 0.7miles.
 Unless you have 4 wheel drive I don't recommend trying to drive up the the trail head.

 Hiked Painted Gorge and climbed Corrizo Mountain today.
 19.3 miles, over 2,300 feet of elevation gain, just over 7 hours.
 The gale force winds at the top made the summit a bit more exciting...although those same winds made the descent in a sandstorm less than fun.
 Incredible geologic formations and amazing views - check out the pics.
 Saw a piece of volcanic pumice the size of a small car!
 This hike is highly recommended!

 Good and rugged terrain - best to have a 4x4 or at least a high clearance vehicle to get up the road from Old Highway 80.
 Having map and compass are a must, and Jerry Schad's description of the approach to the summit is a bit sketchy.
 Climbed it in November 2015, very little human presence except for a Border Patrol truck and some guys trying to get a Nissan Pathfinder up the 4x4 road.